orvi-tmp/learning-c-with-pebble/chapter05.md

 ### Project Exercises ###

-For a chapter on loops, we need exercises that demonstrate how loop might be used on a Pebble watch.
+For a chapter on loops, we need exercises that demonstrate how loop might be used on a Pebble smartwatch.

 #### Project 5.1 ####